ryankaplan/vectorclock/README.md

 ## Documentation

 There are two classes: `VectorClock` and `VectorClock.Time`.

-Each site initializes a `VectorClock` with its `siteId`.
-Before any message is sent, the site calls `tick` and when any message is received, the site calls `tickAndMerge`.
+Each site should initialize a `VectorClock` with its `siteId`.
+Before each message is sent from the site, it calls `tick`.
+When a message is received at that site, it calls `tickAndMerge`.

 ```
 class VectorClock {